uol-mediaprocessing-201920/group-projects-secret-whiteboard/secret_whiteboard.md

 # 3. Rectangle detection

 In this step, a rectangle detection is performed to gather coordinates of potential matches for the secret pattern.
-To detect a rectangle, all filtered contours are approximated with less vertices.
-If an approximated contour consists of exactly four vertices and is convex, it is classified as a rectangle and included in the `frame.rectangles` attribute for further processing.
+To detect a rectangle, all filtered contours are approximated with reduced vertices.
+If an approximated contour consists of exactly four vertices and is convex, it is classified as a rectangle and thus included in the `frame.rectangles` attribute for further processing.

 ```python=
 def detect_rectangles(contours, accuracy):